 - Share detailed performance reports with rich insights.

 - Take down notes to improve customer experience.

 - Use more than one form of communication from the same dashboard.

 - Reach thousands of contacts at incredible speeds.

 - Stay compliant with local regulations and avoid fines.

 - Save time and ensure cost-effectiveness.

-	Now that we have explored quality assurance best practices, we might also want to keep an eye out for challenges a QA process can bring up.
+Now that we have explored call center quality assurance software and best practices, we might also want to keep an eye out for challenges a QA process can bring up.

 Challenges to call center quality assurance